JesusRondon2310/NFS-Carbon-Perfomance-Reworking/README.md

 A: No.

 Q: Can the mod be updated after being installed the first time?
-A: Yes, although I recommend installing it with a fresh copy of the game, but yes, you can reinstall it to update it after doing it the first time.
+A: Yes, although I recommend doing this with a fresh copy of the game or right after installing the `Improvement Mod` or the `Carbon Battle Royale` mod, but yes, you can reinstall it to update it after installing it for the first time.

 ---